-- You read a post about the SEO trends to look out for in 2019.
+- You read a post about the SEO trends to look out for this year

 - The post suggests that you should check your site for technical errors

 - You decide to perform an SEO audit of your site, but when you’re supposed to start, you’re more like ¯\_(ツ)_/¯

 Swap “SEO” for email marketing, social media, or whatever other digital marketing channels—and that’s how most of the digital marketing content out there works.

 That’s because most of the digital marketing content you’ll find online is not designed to help you grow your business…

 In many ways, reading digital marketing blogs is no different from browsing Instagram or watching any of the 8 shows about the Kardashians.

 Most digital marketing content is just cheap entertainment disguised as information.